helidon-io/helidon/docs/se/telemetry/using-opentelemetry-api.md

 auto-configure) to set up the OpenTelemetry runtime environment at start-up, then use the API to work with tracing spans or metrics.

-Your code has full control—​and therefore full responsibility—​for preparing OpenTelemetry programmatically.
+Your code has full control and therefore full responsibility for preparing OpenTelemetry programmatically.

 ### Using the OpenTelemetry Java Agent with Helidon